powerhome/playbook-swift/README.md

 **or**

-2) Drag the playbook-swift to the Xcode icon
+2) Drag the playbook-apple to the Xcode icon

 ## Resolve Package Dependencies